Tag: share

 Herod’s marriage to Herodias had some issues.
 Herod had visited Herodias while she was still married to Herod’s brother, Philip.
 They decided they like each other, so they decided to be married.

 Jesus’ first response wasn’t to call Herod to account.
 Jesus made no public declaration at all.
-How different than our current .
+How different than our current age.

 What happened next is sad, but we see it today.
 A famous person has a bad (or good) event, and people clamor around them.
 Famous people today have PR people deliver a statement that often asks for personal and private space to grieve.
 How sad that it isn’t given automatically.

-Jesus may have intended such, but then see how he loved them.
-Jesus his needs for others.
+Jesus may have intended such, but then see how he them.
+Jesus set aside his needs for others.

 However, there are a couple of pieces that need to be addressed.
 First, the amount of time spent was actually minimal.
 It also had an end.
 Then once the people were satisfied, he sent the disciples away, the people away, and he had time between himself and God.